x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 During completion, another incremental sync is run to copy any changes that have been made to the G Suite mailbox.
 Additionally, the forwarding address that routes mail from Microsoft 365 or Office 365 to G Suite is removed, and a forwarding address that routes mail from G Suite to Microsoft 365 or Office 365 is added.
 This ensures that any  messages received by migrated users at their G Suite mailboxes will be sent to their new Microsoft 365 or Office 365 address.
 Similarly, if any user who has not yet been migrated receives a message at their Microsoft 365 or Office 365 address, the message will get routed to their G Suite mailbox.

-## Start a G Suite migration with Exchange Online PowerShell
+## Start a Google Workspace migration with Exchange Online PowerShell

 ### Create a migration endpoint in Microsoft 365 or Office 365

 1. [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).

-2. Find the email address for the super admin within the G Suite environment.
-This email address will be used to test connectivity between G Suite and Microsoft 365 or Office 365.
+2. Find the email address for the super admin within the Google Workspace environment.
+This email address will be used to test connectivity between Google Workspace and Microsoft 365 or Office 365.
 The following steps use 'admin123' as an example.

 3. Run the following command: